eitanyaffe/hpipe/README.md

 The hpipe tool processes metagenomic Hi-C maps to infer a set of underlying genome anchor/union pairs.
-Each *genome anchor* is a collection contigs that are part of the genomes of one or more existing strains, while each genome anchor has a matching *genome union*, that is the combined genomes of those strains.
+Each *genome anchor* is a collection contigs that are part of the genomes of one or more residing strains, while each genome anchor has a matching *genome union*, that is the combined genomes of those strains.

-As a service, the pipeline starts of from raw reads and performs various initial steps including quality trimming, removal of adapter sequences and metagenomic assembly.
+The pipeline recieves as input a shotgun libary and a Hi-C library, and performs various initial steps including quality trimming, removal of adapter sequences and metagenomic assembly.
 The core functionality of the pipeline is (1) to infer a background model of spurious contacts between contigs that belong to different cells, and (2) to infer a set of anchors.

 The tool was developed by Eitan Yaffe, at David Relman's lab, Stanford University School of Medicine.
 It is distributed under the GNU General